 \subsubsection{Computation of Causal Interactions}

 \begin{enumerate}

-\item Model Order:
+\item {Model Order}

-To find the model order (number of observations to be used in the regression model), the criteria of selection of models from Akaike (AIC) and Bayes/Schwartz (BIC) were used.
-Both methods returned an order of the model equal to seven.
+To find the model order (number of observations to be used in the regression model), the criteria for the selection of models from Akaike (AIC) and Bayes/Schwartz (BIC) were used.
+Both methods returned the order of the model equal to seven. \item {Causal Interactions}